yang123vc/qf/README.md

 ## Upgrading

-After upgrading the code please remember to update the copy of `qffiles` in your project
+1. Upgrade the code
+2. Copy the new `qffiles` to your project.
+Please delete the old one first.
+3. Run `/qf-upgrade/` to upgrade the database tables.

 ## FAQs